The NFB is committed to respecting your privacy

 Learn more

-To mark Canada Day this year, the NFB is showcasing dozens of outstanding films made by directors in provinces and territories across the country, providing a rich, historical look at Canadian society’s diverse realities and communities.
-This Curator’s Perspective offers an introduction to this Canada Day programming by highlighting some of the films compiled in the 14 channels created for this initiative, which takes viewers on a decades-spanning journey through multi-ethnic and multi-cultural Canada.
+To mark Canada Day this year, the NFB is showcasing dozens of outstanding films made by directors in provinces and territories across the country, providing a rich, historical look at Canadian society’s diverse realities and communities through 14 channels, each of which contains at least nine titles—one per decade from 1940 to 2020.
+This Curator’s Perspective offers an introduction to this Canada Day programming by highlighting some of the films created for this initiative, which takes viewers on a journey through multi-ethnic and multi-cultural Canada that spans more than 80 years.

 Yukon: Whitehorse, Dawson City and More